NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 ------------------------------------------------------------------------

-> NOTE: Before we run FastQC, **you should be on a compute node** in an interactive session.
-We will start with the default `sinteractive` allocation which is 1 core (2 CPUs) and 768 MB/CPU (1.5 GB) of memory, which should be just fine for our purposes.
+> NOTE: > NOTE: Before we run FastQC, **you should be on a compute node** in an interactive session.
+We will start with the default `sinteractive` allocation which is 1 core (2 CPUs) and 768 MB/CPU (0.75 GB) of memory, which should be just fine for our purposes.
 See this [Biowulf page](https://hpc.nih.gov/docs/userguide.html#int) for more information.
 >
 > ``` bash
 > $ sinteractive